Containerart

-Event experience
+ContainerArt was a travelling public art event and exhibition project, which used shipping containers to display works of contemporary art from 2005-2012.
+The containers displayed different works of art in each location and at each event.
+As a form of installation and place-based art, ContainerArt was part of an emerging practice of re-purposing shipping containers in urban environments and shipping container art.

+ContainerArt began in Italy and was produced by the Associazione Cuturale ContainerArt.

+The Associazione Cuturale ContainerArt was an Italian non-profit association headed by Ronald Lewis Facchinetti.
+Facchinetti's curatorial philosophy was described in his book "Beauty Inside", and was primarily concerned with helping the viewer achieve the "aesthetic experience" while isolated inside a container and in front of the work of art.
+Later, ContainerArt also operated as an international franchise with partners in various countries, including Brazil, China, Canada and Israel.
+The international partners developed and curated their local shipping container art exhibits with support from ContainerArt, but with independent themes and goals.
+Events in both Sao Paulo and New York City focused on video art installations inside the containers.

 ContainerArt events usually lasted for 10 days during which the container was open to the public.
-Containers were placed in the streets, and in public parks.
-Maps were distributed so that visitors could explore unusual neighbourhoods and places through art.
+Containers were placed in streets and public parks.
+Maps were distributed so that visitors could explore neighbourhoods and places through art.
 ContainerArt also placed "bStrogs" or street blogs outside the open containers.
 Computers connected to the internet were sometimes used to comment upon the work.
 ContainerArt also made use of Bluetooth technologies to communicate information on the works and events to the phones of passers-by.

-Organization and curator

-The event was produced by the Associazione Cuturale ContainerArt, an Italian non-profit association headed by Ronald Lewis Facchinetti.
-Facchinetti's curatorial philosophy was described in his book "Beauty Inside", and was primarily concerned with helping the viewer achieve the "aesthetic experience" while isolated inside a container and in front of the work of art.
-ContainerArt also operated as an international franchise with partners in various countries, including Brazil, China, Canada and Israel.

-Partners

-ContainerArt had a content partner philosophy by which some containers are curated by institutions, museums or associations.
-Content partners included Gamec, Festival Internazionale di PoesiaZoneattive, Premio Celeste and Oyoyoy!
-Festival.
+Exhibitions

 Selection process

 ContainerArt projects not curated by content partners were directly chosen by Ronald Lewis Facchinetti in association with local co-curators or franchisees.
 Any artist could apply by sending a project and filling out an application available on the ContainerArt website.

 Artists could exhibit free of charge.
 Artists whose project was approved were assigned a container in which to exhibit their work.

 The event allowed them to display their project in an unusual context with wide access to the general population of a city.